anupam-sy/tf-gcp-training-lab/README.md

     gcloud auth application-default login
 ```

-**Option-02:** You can create a Service Account and reference service account keyfile in providers configuration block.
+**Option-02:** You can create a Service Account and reference service account key file in providers configuration block.

 ```
     provider "google" {